Sea Victory: Missouri tow (1998)

 The was struck from the Navy List on January 12, 1995.
 After a lengthy and contentious selection process, on March 4, 1998, Secretary of the Navy John Dalton transferred the ship to USS Missouri Memorial Association for display in Pearl Harbor, Hawaii.
-Under the terms of the transfer, the Association was responsible for moving ex-Missouri from the Puget Sound Naval Shipyard to her new home across the Pacific.
+Under the terms of the transfer, the Association was responsible for moving Missouri from the Puget Sound Naval Shipyard to her new home across the Pacific.
 Crowley was hired for the job and assigned Sea Victory to the tow.
 Readying the battleship for the trip, plus the towing contract, was reported to have cost $800,000.

-Sea Victory, with ex-Missouri in tow, sailed from Bremerton, Washington on May 23, 1998.
+Sea Victory, with Missouri in tow, sailed from Bremerton, Washington on May 23, 1998.
 Instead of heading directly to Hawaii, she sailed for Astoria, Oregon to bathe the battleship's hull in the fresh water of the Columbia River.
-This was a safety precaution to kill the accumulation of marine growth on ex-Missouris hull to avoid importing any invasive species to Hawaiian waters.
+This was a safety precaution to kill the accumulation of marine growth on Missouris hull to avoid importing any invasive species to Hawaiian waters.
 She arrived at Astoria on May 26.
 On June 3, 1998, the ships left Astoria on the final leg to Hawaii.
 She arrived at Pearl Harbor on June 22, 1998, and was met by a crowd estimated at 20,000 people.

-Connecting Sea Victory and ex-Missouri was the tug's 3,600-foot long, 2 1/2-inch diameter tow wire, 180 feet of 3 3/8-inch chain, and a 400-foot tow pennant.
+Connecting Sea Victory and Missouri was the tug's 3,600-foot long, 2 1/2-inch diameter tow wire, 180 feet of 3 3/8-inch chain, and a 400-foot tow pennant.
 The weight of the link between tug and tow was estimated at 81,258 pounds.